jimratliff/GenoMac-system/README.md

 [^Homebrew_not_good_for_fonts]: At least by default, Homebrew installs fonts *only* for the Homebrew user, not for other users.
 Thus, for Project GenoMac, I have concluded that Homebrew is not an appropriate method to install fonts.
 There may be workarounds, see e.g., “[Installed font does not show up in Font Book](https://apple.stackexchange.com/questions/478047/installed-font-does-not-show-up-in-font-book),” Ask Different, January 16, 2025; and “[homebrew-cask-fonts for ‘All Users’](https://github.com/orgs/Homebrew/discussions/4138),” Homebrew/discussions, #4138.

 [^Casks_ask_for_password]: There are some items whose installation will ask for your sudo password.
 This occurs for, and only for, some of the casks (but not the formulae nor the Mac App Store apps), in particular: docker-desktop, google-drive, insta360-link-controller, microsoft-teams, and zoom.
 This password-querying behavior is usually, if not always, associated with casks that are accompanied by some kind of background process, such as an auto-updater.

+[^zoom_is_launched]: When Zoom is installed, (a) a dialog box asks “Allow ‘zoom.us’ to find devices on local networks?
+This process is needed to enable AirPlay and peer-to-peer mettings in Zoom client.”
+Unlike any other app installed from a Homebrew cask, the act of installing Zoom causes Zoom to be launched.

 [^mac_is_homebrew]: It may seem a terminological error to include “GUI apps from Mac App Store” under “Installations via Homebrew.”
 However, GUI apps from Mac App Store *are* installed by Homebrew, which uses the [mas](https://github.com/mas-cli/mas) CLI tool.